OXRS-IO/OXRS-IO-WEBSITE/docs/docs/hardware/shields/rack32-knx-shield.md

 - 5x2 pin header for direct fixing of [Siemens KNX BCU](https://knxtra.co.nz/product/siemens-5wg1117-2ab12-busankopplerknx-up117-12-mit-schraubbefestigung/)

 ## Supported Firmware
-There is currently no firmware support.
-But the [State Monitor](/docs/firmware/state-monitor-esp32.html) firmware has a placeholder for adding failover support in the `publishEvent()` function.
+There is a branch of the [State Monitor](/docs/firmware/state-monitor-esp32.html) firmware [here](https://github.com/sumnerboy12/OXRS-SHA-StateMonitor-ESP32-FW/tree/knx-failover) which includes support for this shield.

-Once firmware for this has been written this page will be updated.
+This branch adds the option to set a KNX group address in config for each input.
+If the device enters failover mode it will publish KNX telegrams to the configured KNX group address directly on the KNX bus.
+This has been tested and works well.

 ## Additional Resources
 - Blog - [Arduino and KNX](https://intranet-of-things.com/smarthome/infrastructure/knx/arduino/)